SukanyaGhosh6/daily-tech-journal/README.md

 # daily-tech-journal
-{Daily logs of my journey learning Python, DSA, SQL , Ethical Hacking concepts and many more.}

 Welcome to my personal tech journal! ✨
 This is where I document my daily progress as I revisit and brush up on the core concepts of: